© Serban Enache | Dreamstime.com

 How to Take Lavender Oil

-If you’re interested in using lavender oil to calm nervousness and other signs of anxiety, what’s the best way to take it?
+If you’re interested in using lavender oil to calm nervousness and other signs of anxiety in women and men, what’s the best way to take it?

 Lavender oil can be taken by mouth in adults, but it can be difficult to find capsules even at health food stores.
 The lavender oil capsule preparation used in the study cited above is called Lavela WS 1265.
 Before purchasing lavender oil, you should consult with a health care professional to determine the dosage that is best for your needs.
 Children should not consume essential oil capsules.